otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/09-more-graphics-class.md

 public abstract class Polygon
 ```

-3. `Polygons` should know their X and Y positions (these are the upper left corners of the square and circle’s bounding rectangle; they are the coordinates of the apex of the triangle, their size and their colour.
+3. `Polygon`s should know their X and Y positions (these are the upper left corners of the square and circle’s bounding rectangle; they are the coordinates of the apex of the triangle, their size and their colour.
 They need a constructor so that polygon objects can be created.
 They should also have a `Draw()` method, and a `CalculateArea()` method.
 In this example, the `Draw()` and `CalculateArea()` methods will always be overridden by the subclasses of `Polygon`.
 We won’t ever use the base class version of `Draw()` or `CalculateArea()`, so these methods are declared as abstract.

 ```cs
 public abstract void Draw();
 ```

-Note: If the methods could be used by the base class as well as the subclass, the keyword would be `virtual` rather than `abstract`.
+**Note:** If the methods could be used by the base class as well as the subclass, the keyword would be `virtual` rather than `abstract`.

 4. Descend three classes from `Polygon`: `Square`, `Circle` and `Triangle`.
 These descendants have no new fields, properties or methods, they simply declare their overrides of `Draw()` and `CalculateArea()`.
 For example: